0xHaskar/Akrion/README.md

 Akrion — Lightweight defence/SOC for your server!
 ```
 > [!Warning]
-> The project is in the development of an alpha version!
+> The project has been moved to https://github.com/Fsecurity-HH/Akrion

 ☑️ TCP <br>
 ☑️ Discord WebHook <br>